Town and Gown Event Recipes

 1 cup shredded aged cheese

-Preheat oven to 350 degrees.
+Preheat oven to 375 degrees.
 Spray 12 muffin cups with cooking spray.
 Sauté vegetables in 1 tablespoon of oil.
 Place a spoonful of vegetables in each muffin cup.
 Combine eggs, milk, salt and pepper in a mixing bowl.
 Pour over vegetables in each muffin cup and top with cheese.
-Bake about 20 minutes or until almost set.
+Bake about 6 minutes for mini frittatas and up to 12 minutes for larger frittatas or until almost set.

 Brussel Sprouts and Mushroom Stirfry

 2 Tablespoons olive oil8 ounces sliced mushrooms, may use white button or crimini, cleaned off with a paper towel

 10 ounces of shredded brussels sprouts, shredded in a food processor or sliced very thinly